illyShelly/Udacity-Restaurant-One/README.md

 5. If you have Python 3.x. `python3 -m http.server 8000`
 6. Once server running, open the site in browser [http://localhost:8000/](http://localhost:8000/)

-## Compatibility Browser
+## Compatibility

-Testing web app on Google Chrome, is working on Safari as well.
+Testing web app on Google Chrome, is working on Safari browser as well.